Samsung/tizen-docs/docs/application/dotnet/guides/app-management/application-preference.md

 using Tizen.Applications;
 ```

 The `ClickedPreferenceKey` key is used to store counter value.
-Declared as a class member to use it in buttons callbacks.
-Also the `TextLabel` have to be a class member to show and update counter value:
+Declared as a class member to use it in button callbacks.
+Also, the `TextLabel` has to be a class member to show and update the counter value:

 ```csharp
 namespace NUIPreference